neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-`<index> `ďźThe height of the starting block from which the data is exported.
+`<index> `: The height of the starting block from which the data is exported.

 ### start consensus

 Starts the consensus on the premise that the wallet has a consensus authority, allows consensus authority to be obtained on the main net through voting.
 If a private chain is deployed, public key of the consensus can be set up in the `protocol.json`.
-For more information refer to [Setting up Private Chain](../../network/private-chain/private-chain2.md)ă
+For more information refer to [Setting up Private Chain](../../network/private-chain/private-chain2.md).

 > [!NOTE]
 >